How can you use market capitalization to help you choose stocks to trade?

 Next, I suggest you read “The Complete Penny Stock Course” by my student Jamil (I wrote the forward).
 This book answers so many of the most frequently asked trading questions.

 These companies fall below a market cap of $50 million.
 These are typically the riskiest stocks to invest in, and you’ll usually find them on pink sheets.

 When it comes to market cap, size matters.
 But is bigger better?
 Not necessarily.

 Bigger companies can offer some benefits.
 They’re often more proven, so the risk can generally be lower.
 These aren’t the types of companies likely to crash and burn.

 But the reduced risk can bring a higher asking price and slower movements.
 Some traders just aren’t willing to wait.
 And if you trade with a small accounts, big stocks won’t suit your trading strategy.

 The Bottom Line

-It’s important to keep in mind, however, that the market cap doesn’t reveal everything about a company.
-Therefore, the market cap should only be used as part of your research, not as your sole decisive factor for making a trade.
+But keep in mind that the market cap doesn’t reveal everything about a company.
+Only use the market cap as part of your research, not as your sole decisive factor for making a trade.

 Tell me what you think … Does the market cap affect your trading?
 Leave a comment below!